7 Theatre Resume Examples [& Templates]

 Graduation hat

-Include education and training
+How to add education and training to standout

 Your theatre-themed education will add an edge to your application.
 Be it a degree, workshop, or masterclass, add the title here with the institution’s name, location, and graduation year.